Aisling0/World_Stats-Dashboard/README.md

 ## Testing

-Manual testing was undertaken for this application and satisfactorily passed.
-A sample of the tests conducted are as follows:
+Testing was undertaken for this application:
-1. Testing the responsiveness of the application (on desktop and mobile applications). **N.B.:** Whilst the dashboard containers are responsive, the charts are not fully responsive due to limitations of dc.js
+1. Testing responsiveness on desktop and mobile.
-2. Validating the data represented in the charts
+2. Validating the data
-3. Testing cross-filtering functionality
+3. Testing cross-filtering
-3. Validating the tooltips work
-4. Validating buttons (e.g. reset filters) work
+4. Validating buttons and filters

 ## Author